Filip-Papic/Tea-Shop/README.md

 # Tea shop

-Responsive website for a tea shop using Vue3, Vue Router, Pinia, Vite, Vualidate, pure CSS...
+Responsive website for a tea shop using Vue3, Vue Router, Pinia, Vite, Vuelidate, pure CSS...

 This template should help get you started developing with Vue 3 in Vite.